john-savill/home_network/AI_notes.md

 llama-server -m models/qwen2.5-coder-3b-q4km.gguf --host 0.0.0.0
 llama-server -m models/llama32-3b-q4km.gguf --host 0.0.0.0 --ctx-size 4096
 ```
 You can also just launch the web interface and select, load, and unload models which is very convenient.
-The command is (provided the models are puled to the right location:
+The command is (provided the models are puled to the right location):
 ```
 llama-server --models-dir models/ --host 0.0.0.0
 ```
-For launching with a specific configuration to set context limits I have used a [models.ini](models.ini) file.
-Launch with:
+I now launch with a specific configuration to set context limits and models to use.
+I have used a [models.ini](models.ini) file, and launch with:
 ```
 llama-server --models-preset models.ini --host 0.0.0.0
 ```